DroidZeroCodes/Payroll_System/README.md

 * To manage users, you can navigate to the `Users` section by clicking the `Users button`.
   * This will show a user table with all users in the system, with the timestamp of when the record was modified.
 * You can search for specific users by using the search bar.
-* To add new users, you can click the `Create User` button.
+* To add new users,
-  * This would open a form where you can add new user information.
+  * First you must fill out the fields below the table.
-  * After adding the user, you can click the `Save` button to submit the form, or the `Cancel` button to cancel.
+  * Then, you can click the `Create` button to submit the form;
+* To update an existing user,
+  * First you must click the cell that contains the user you want to update.
+  * Or manually fill up the fields with existing information.
+  * Then you can click the `Update` button to save the changes.
+  * When updating the password make sure that the password is the same as the confirmation password.
+* To delete an user, first you must click the cell that contains the user you want to delete.
+Then you can click the `Delete` button.
+* _Note:_ If you see the upload and terminate buttons _un-clickable_, it means that you have not clicked a cell yet.

 ## Author
 This project was developed by Group 10 of MMDC BSIT II.
 AY 2023-2024 which consists of:
 - [Harvey Dela Flor](https://github.com/DroidZeroCodes)
 - [Ibrahim Desouky Harby](https://github.com/IbraDoesCode)